Every Child Can! Guidelines

 • Any unused, unopened ECC participants’ manuals in perfect condition

-As with SAA book unit courses, no trainee may participate in overlapping courses or in more than one course simultaneously.
-Institute participants may begin Book 1 immediately following participation in ECC.
-However, the ECC Committee hopes that many trainees will take the ECC course further in advance of Book 1, to allow for time to digest the ECC material, complete the video audition process for Book 1, and enroll in Book 1 courses on time.
+As with SAA book unit courses, no teacher should participate in overlapping courses or in more than one course simultaneously, nor should Teacher Workshop Participants be scheduled for more than six class hours per day.
+In the USA and Canada, participants who have completed ECC may begin Unit 1 training.
+However, the ECC Committee hopes that many trainees will take the ECC course further in advance of Book 1, to allow for time to read the ECC Appendix material, thoughtfully consider the ideas presented in the course, complete the video audition process for Book 1, and enroll in Book 1 courses on time.
+Participants located in Latin America or taking training in Latin America must complete Filosofía.

 SAA Subsidy Fund